apromore/ApromoreCore/README.md

 When there are additional configurations specific to a particular edition, they are documented in that edition's own README file.

 Almost all configuration occurs in the `site.properties` file which is located in the `ApromoreCore` directory.
-The default version of this file from a fresh git checkout contains reasonable defaults that allow the server to be started without manual configuration.
+The default version of this file from a fresh git checkout contains reasonable defaults that allow the server to be started without any manual configuration.

 ### MySQL setup
-The H2 flat file database is the default only because it allows casual evaluation without requiring any configuration.
+By default, Apromore Core uses H2 database because it allows casual evaluation without requiring any configuration.
 For earnest use or development, Apromore should be configured to use MySQL instead.

 * Ensure MySQL is configured to accept local TCP connections on port 3306 in its .cnf file; "skip-networking" should not be present.

 * Create a database named 'apromore' in your MySQL server.
-Also create 2 user accounts which use the apromore application.
+Also create 2 user accounts which use the Apromore application.
 * You will be prompted to enter the root password of MySQL

 ```bash